Fabrication of oxide/FeSe multilayer films using the PLD technique: Results

 The growth of anatase TiO$_2$ on FeSe requires careful optimization of deposition parameters.
 Previous studies of PLD growth of anatase TiO$_2$ on LAO showed that the deposition rate influences the density of oxygen vacancies \cite{Tachikawa_2012}, which may affect the growth of anatase phase on FeSe.
 We fabricated TiO$_2$/FeSe/STO heterostructures while varying the deposition rates of both FeSe ($r_{\mathrm{FeSe}}$) and TiO$_2$ ($r_{\mathrm{TiO_2}}$).
 The phase of the top TiO$_2$ layer was examined using Reflection High-Energy Electron Diffraction (RHEED) just after the deposition (Fig. \ref{Fig:Fig1}(b)).
 Because the in-plane lattice constants of FeSe and anatase TiO$_2$ are nearly identical, the streak spacing in the RHEED patterns is expected to be equivalent after FeSe deposition and after deposition of the top TiO$_2$ layer.
 When TiO$_2$ was deposited at a rate exceeding 0.04 nm/min, the streak spacing clearly deviated from that of FeSe, irrespective of the FeSe growth rate, indicating that the top oxide layer was not anatase TiO$_2$.
 Furthermore, we found that when FeSe itself was grown at a rate higher than 0.25 nm/min, the subsequent TiO$_2$ layer failed to crystallize in the anatase phase, even when the TiO$_2$ deposition rate was kept below 0.04 nm/min.
 These observations suggest that both the growth rates of FeSe and TiO$_2$ must be carefully controlled to suppress competing phases.

-Successful growth of anatase TiO$_2$ was achieved only under the combined conditions of $r_{\mathrm{FeSe}} < 0.25$ nm/min and $r_{\mathrm{TiO_2}} < 0.04$ nm/min, as illustrated in right panel in Fig. \ref{Fig:Fig1}(b).
+Successful growth of anatase TiO$_2$ was achieved only under the combined conditions of $r_{\mathrm{FeSe}} < 0.25$ nm/min and $r_{\mathrm{TiO_2}} < 0.04$ nm/min, as illustrated in the right panel in Fig. \ref{Fig:Fig1}(b).
 The corresponding RHEED image exhibits streaks with identical spacing for FeSe and TiO$_2$, confirming that the grown oxide phase was anatase.
-A systematic summary of the RHEED images obtained at different growth rates is also provided in Fig. \ref{Fig:Fig1}(c), clearly indicating that both $r_{\mathrm{TiO_2}}$ and $r_{\mathrm{FeSe}}$ is important to obtain anatase phase on FeSe.
+The appropriateness of this low $r_{\mathrm{TiO_2}}$ was confirmed by growing a TiO$_2$ film on an LAO substrate under similar conditions, where the anatase phase was confirmed by RHEED and XRD measurements (see the Supplemental Material\cite{SM}).
+A systematic summary of the RHEED images obtained at different growth rates is also provided in Fig. \ref{Fig:Fig1}(c), clearly indicating that both $r_{\mathrm{TiO_2}}$ and $r_{\mathrm{FeSe}}$ are important to obtain the anatase phase on FeSe.
 Figure \ref{Fig:Fig1}(d) shows the XRD pattern of a representative anatase TiO$_2$/FeSe/STO heterostructure.
 Distinct FeSe(00$l$) diffraction peaks were observed even after deposition of the TiO$_2$, demonstrating that the crystalline order of FeSe was preserved during the process.
-In addition, Laue fringes were clearly visible around the FeSe(001) reflection (\ref{Fig:Fig1}(e)), indicating flat interfaces between FeSe and TiO$_2$.
+In addition, Laue fringes were clearly visible around the FeSe(001) reflection (Fig. \ref{Fig:Fig1}(e)), indicating flat interfaces between FeSe and TiO$_2$.
 These results demonstrate that careful control of the growth rates ($r_{\mathrm{TiO_2}}$ and $r_{\mathrm{FeSe}}$) enables the fabrication of TiO$_2$/FeSe/STO heterostructures, while preserving the single crystallinity of FeSe and ensuring flat top oxide/superconductor interfaces.